lepisma/gotham-jupyter/README.md

 At present, the CSS is only implemented for the main notebook div, neither for toolbar (which is hidden) nor for IPython landing page.
 And I don't have much motivation to fix this.

-Go to [gotham-contrib](https://github.com/whatyouhide/gotham-contrib) for the scheme for other editors / terminal emulators.
+Go to [gotham-contrib](https://github.com/whatyouhide/gotham-contrib) for other editor / terminal emulator schemes.